Jennie Brown captures all the highlights from our Galapagos Islands group trip

 Welcome drink with our liveaboard crew!
 (Bonnie Jackson)

 Join one of our upcoming 'Big Fish Adventues'...

-Our next 'Big Fish Adventures' will be on MV Argo to Cocos Island in August 2014, followed by our South Africa & Mozambique dive safaris in November 2014, and then a return to the Galapagos Islands and Cocos Island in 2015.
+Our next 'Big Fish Adventures' will be on MV Argo to Cocos Island in August 2014, followed by our South Africa & Mozambique dive safaris in November 2014, Tubbataha Reef on Philippine Siren in April 2015 and then a return to the Galapagos Islands in August 2015.
 Full details of these 'Big Fish Adventures' can be viewed at the below links.